Crystal Palace vs Huddersfield Town - Match Centre - Crystal Palace F.C.

 free kick won

-James Tomkins (Crystal Palace) wins a free kick in the defensive half.
+Terence Kongolo (Huddersfield Town) wins a free kick in the attacking half.

 free kick won

-Tom Ince (Huddersfield Town) wins a free kick in the defensive half.
+Aaron Mooy (Huddersfield Town) wins a free kick on the left wing.

 free kick won

-Aaron Wan-Bissaka (Crystal Palace) wins a free kick on the right wing.
+Aaron Mooy (Huddersfield Town) wins a free kick on the right wing.

-Attempt blocked.
-Christian Benteke (Crystal Palace) right footed shot from outside the box is blocked.
-Assisted by Andros Townsend.
+Attempt missed.
+Karlan Grant (Huddersfield Town) right footed shot from outside the box is high and wide to the right.
+Assisted by Juninho Bacuna.

 45'